numbats/ida2024s2/README.md

 The extensions including `coatless/webr` and `monash` are tweaked.
 Please copy those extensions as is.

-## Features that could be useful for your slides
+There are some features that could be useful for your slides

 ## Clock